 - Shake the dressing once again and drizzle it over the salad leaves, toss gently.

-- Sprinkle shaved parmesan over the salad and arrange the grilled pears on the top.
+- Generously sprinkle shaved parmesan over the salad and arrange the grilled pears on the top.

 - Opt for baby rocket leaves if available; they offer a milder taste and are often favored by kids.